grscwf/twin-mt/nero-paths.md

 <details>

-- At the Ivex-gone restart point, Nero is bound to the cross, Ivex is gone, the candle is lit.
+- At the Ivex-gone restart point, Nero is bound to the cross, and the candle relights itself.
+- Most actions at this point are not useful.
+  They're either teases, or they provide hints for the next attempt at 1st Floor Hard.
+- 2 looks or 1 action will trigger `candleHorny`.
 - 4 looks or 2 actions will take the candle to near-max.
-  At near-max, the next look or action will take candle to max, which forces the final choice.
+- At near-max, the next look or action will take candle to max, which forces the final choice.
-- Most actions here are not useful.
-They're either teases, or they provide hints for the next attempt at 1st Floor Hard.
 - These actions can be done earlier, or can be done here:
   - (1-A) Try casting any spell.
   - (2-A) Cast mage-sight.
   - (3-L) See the energy web of the crystals with mage-sight.
-    If candleHorny, looking at the mirror is enough.
+    If `candleHorny`, looking at the mirror is enough.
-- (4-A) When the candle is at max, and Nero has seen the crystals' energy web with mage-sight, struggling will disrupt the grav crystals.
+- (4-A) When the candle is at max, and Nero has seen the crystal energy web with mage-sight, struggling will disrupt the grav crystals.
   - Anything other than struggling will fail.
   - This is basically be a 50/50 choice if the player misses the hints.